StaymanHou/amazon-seller-hunter/README.md

 ## Welcome to Amazon Seller Hunter
 Amazon Seller Hunter is a Saas application that finds the best seller for any given paperback book (identified by ISBN).
 Users simply provide ISBN and desired condition (New/Used).
 Then the application will search for sellers on Amazon and return a best seller for that book based on a rule engine.
-The rule engine is primary composed of a set of rules.
+The rule engine is primarily composed of a set of rules.
 Each rule filters/scores sellers according to certain criteria.
 This application comes with a default rule set.
 Users will be able adjust the threshold value of each rule.
 Meanwile, developer will be able create/modify rules.

 #### The Default Rule Set
 * base score = price + shipping fee (if price < $35 then $4.98 else $0 for prime)